-The IChemE Sustainability Metrics can be found on the Sustainability SIG website at www.icheme.org/media/16021/sustainability-metrics.pdf and provide a set of indicators that can be used to measure the sustainability performance of a process scheme.
+The IChemE Sustainability Metrics can be found on the Sustainability SIG website and provide a set of indicators that can be used to measure the sustainability performance of a process scheme.
 Where appropriate, entrants are encouraged to make use of the Metrics to demonstrate improvements of the submitted design over traditional norms.
 Alternatively, Life Cycle Analysis or other appropriate quantitative methodologies might be employed.